Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Results

-Objects that are captured can have varying periastron distances with respect to the planet.
-We define weak encounters as those where the minimum distance of the incoming object to the planet is greater than the Hill radius of the planet and close encounters as encounters where the minimum distance is within the Hill radius of the planet.
-Both weak and close encounters can result in the capture of ISOs.
-To understand which type dominates as a function of the hyperbolic excess velocity, we plot the distribution of particles as a function of the minimum distance to Earth $d_{\oplus,\mathrm{min}}$ and the semi-major axis $a$ of the captured objects in Figure \ref{fig:orbital_params_full} We find that at lower $v_{\infty}$ weak encounters dominate the capture.
-Weak encounters, in fact, account for $\approx 99.7\%$ of the captures at low hyperbolic excess velocities.
-The ISOs captured due to weak encounters tend to have larger semi-major axes and smaller inclinations.
-The median semi-major axis of objects captured due to weak encounters at $v_{\infty}=0.1$ km/s is $6\times10^4$ au, whereas that for close encounters is $2.2\times10^3$ au.
-The median inclination for weak encounters is $59 \degree$ while that for close encounters is $98 \degree$.
+Objects that are captured can have varying pericenter distances with respect to the planet.
+We define distant encounters as those where the minimum distance of the incoming object to the planet is greater than the Hill radius of the planet and close encounters as encounters where the minimum distance is within the Hill radius of the planet.
+Both distant and close encounters can result in the capture of ISOs.
+To understand which type dominates as a function of the hyperbolic excess velocity, we plot the distribution of particles as a function of the minimum distance to Earth $d_{\oplus,\mathrm{min}}$ and the semi-major axis $a$ of the captured objects in Figure \ref{fig:orbital_params_full} We find that at lower $v_{\infty}$ distant encounters dominate the capture.
+Distant encounters, in fact, account for $\approx 99.7\%$ of the captures at low hyperbolic excess velocities.
+The ISOs captured due to distant encounters tend to have larger semi-major axes and smaller inclinations.
+The median semi-major axis of objects captured due to distant encounters at $v_{\infty}=0.1$ km/s is $6\times10^4$ au, whereas that for close encounters is $2.2\times10^3$ au.
+The median inclination for distant encounters is $59 \degree$ while that for close encounters is $98 \degree$.
 At $v_{\infty} \geq 1$ km/s, close encounters become the dominant mechanism to capture ISOs.
 Close encounters permit captures of objects with larger inclinations and at smaller $v_{\infty}$ even objects in retrograde orbits can be captured.

 Next, we analyze the orbital parameters of the captured objects in Figure \ref{fig:orbital_params_full}.
 As $v_{\infty}$ increases, looking at Figure \ref{fig:orbital_params_full}, we find that the distribution of the semi-major axis of captured objects moves towards lower values.
 The median of the distribution at $v_{\infty}=0.1 $km/s is $6\times 10^4$ AU whereas that for $v_{\infty}=2.0 $km/s is about $5.5\times 10^2$ AU.
 This leads to a fatter tail in the eccentricity distribution as well.
 At higher $v_{\infty}$ most captures take place on orbits that are prograde with respect to the orbit of the Earth around the Sun.
 Orbits on lower inclinations allow for longer interaction time between the incoming ISO and the Earth-Moon system leading to easier captures.
 There is a pronounced peak at $i=90 \degree$ but this is caused due to the initial distribution of inclinations in our system.